After CBO report, Senate Republicans aim for a better health care bill

 Related: Health Care Bill Impact on Premiums, Uninsured, Pre-existing Conditions

-His goals for a Senate bill, Alexander said, include "rescuing" the "millions of Americans who will be trapped in collapsing Affordable Care Act exchanges with few or even zero options for health insurance in 2018 unless Congress acts," "lowering premium costs," and "making sure those with pre-existing conditions have access to insurance."

-The group of 13 senators are meeting regularly to discuss how the Senate should proceed on health care since the House narrowly passed the AHCA earlier this month.
+Alexander is part of a group of 13 senators who are meeting regularly to discuss how the Senate should proceed on health care since the House narrowly passed the American Health Care Act earlier this month.
 The senators have previously admitted that it will not use the House bill but write its own, a process that is proving difficult as there are varying ideas on what a national health care system should look like.

-Sen. Susan Collins, R-Maine, a former insurance commissioner who was not invited to be part of the Senate health care working group, said that the CBO report underscores the need to work on a compromise that fixes the Affordable Care Act and adopts some of the key principles Republicans would like to see.
+Sen. Susan Collins, R-Maine, a former insurance commissioner who was not invited to be part of the Senate health care working group, said that the CBO report underscores the problems with the House bill and emphasizes the need to work on a compromise that fixes the ACA and adopts some of the key principles Republicans would like to see.

 "Unfortunately, the CBO estimates that 23 million Americans would lose insurance coverage over the next decade, and the impact would disproportionately affect older, low-income Americans," Collins wrote.
 "I urge my colleagues to support the comprehensive ACA replacement plan Senator Cassidy and I introduced that will allow more Americans to obtain health insurance, preserve significant consumer protections, and help moderate the cost of health care."